Introduction -the company Xmas party allowance

 - The director or employee who attends can also bring a guest if they are partners or family members.

-If these conditions are met, and you do not exceed the £150 limit per person, these costs will be tax deductible.
+If these conditions are met for your limited company Christmas meal allowance or annual event, and you do not exceed the £150 limit per person, these costs will be tax deductible.
 However, if the £150 limit is exceeded, the costs will need to be reported as a taxable benefit in kind (BiK).
 In this case, the BiK will be shown on form P11D, and you and your company will pay National Insurance on this while you will pay tax on this.

 A claim for the annual staff party/annual function